Glycine: The secret of longevity

 Reduced oxidative stress

 Glycine is essential for the production of glutathione, an antioxidant that helps neutralise free radicals.
-These free radicals, produced naturally by cellular metabolism and exacerbated by environmental factors, cause cellular damage.
+These free radicals are produced naturally by cellular metabolism and exacerbated by environmental factors.
+They cause cellular damage.
 By supporting the production of glutathione, glycine helps to minimise this damage, thereby delaying the ageing process.

 Anti-inflammatory

 High levels of chronic inflammation are associated with many age-related diseases.
-Glycine has demonstrated anti-inflammatory properties by modulating cytokines and reducing inflammatory markers in the body.
+However, glycine has been shown to have anti-inflammatory properties by modulating cytokines and reducing inflammatory markers in the body.
 It therefore helps to prevent inflammatory diseases and promote better overall health.

 Mitochondrial metabolism